Monkcastle, North Ayrshire: The estate

 The "Black Man"'s path ran from Old Monkcastle to Monkcastle House, named after a servant of the Grant's of Monkcastle House, Antonio Escazio, who walked this route regularly.
-It is not known which country this individual came from, however San Antonio de Escazu is a town in Costa Rica; he is buried in Kilwinning Cemetery.
+It is not known which country this individual came from, but San Antonio de Escazu is a town in Costa Rica; he is buried in Kilwinning Cemetery.

 An old cholera pit is located in the grounds of nearby Monkcastle House, dating from the 1830s.

 Alexander-William Miller was an enthusiastic agricultural reformer and actively controlled the farming of most of the Monkcastle estate.
 He encouraged 'spade husbandry' and regularly achieved a crop of sixty to seventy bushels per acre, whilst with the plough only thirty was generally produced.

 The Monkcastle lairds

 The Hamiltons

 Lord Claud Hamilton, third son of Alexander, was created Lord Paisley on 20 July 1552.
-He was a great adherent to the cause of Queen Mary and after the Battle of Langside his lands were confiscated and passed to Lord Semple who exercised all around a severe military discipline, displaying every violence and oppression on that power can do, to maintain a precarious position.
+He was a great adherent to the cause of Queen Mary and after the Battle of Langside his lands were confiscated and passed to Lord Semple who "exercised all around a severe military discipline, displaying every violence and oppression on that power can do, to maintain a precarious position."
 By 1573 the lands had been returned to Lord Claud Hamilton.

-Claud's son, James, was created Earl of Abercorn, Baron of Paisley, Hamilton, Mountcastle (sic), and Kilpatrick in 1604 or 1606; in the same year he was appointed as one of the commissioners to treat of an union with England.
-In 1621, James, second earl, inherited the 8 merk lands of old extent of Monkcastle.
+Claud's son, James, was created Earl of Abercorn, Baron of Paisley, Hamilton, Mountcastle (sic), and Kilpatrick in 1604 or 1606; in the same year he was appointed as one of the commissioners to "treat of an union with England."
+In 1621, James, second earl, inherited the "8 merk lands of old extent of Monkcastle".
 In 1648, the lands of Upper and Lower Monkcastle and others passed to James, Duke of Hamilton.
 At this time (1661) Hugh, Earl of Eglinton, still claimed the lands as a right of superiority in his role of 'Lord of Erection' of Kilwinning Abbey.
 In 1673, Ann, Duchess of Hamilton, and Susanna, Countess of Cassilis, were heirs of these lands to their father, James, Duke of Hamilton.

 Hay, Wallace, Cuninghame, Coleman, and others

 The Earl of Abercorn sold the lands to George Hay, who then conveyed them to the Lairds of Dunlop and Pitcon.
 John Wallace, minister of Largs, obtained the Monkcastle lands and his son, George, sold them to an advocate, Adam Cuninghame.
 Adam's sister, Jean, sold the lands to Alexander Miller in 1723 with the permission of her husband, David Forrester of Denovan.
-The property in 2010 is owned by Major John Coleman.
+The property in 2010 was owned by Major John Coleman.